mcollina/autocannon/README.md

 The latency table lists the request times at the 2.5% percentile, the fast outliers; at 50%, the median; at 97.5%, the slow outliers; at 99%, the very slowest outliers.
 Here, lower means faster.

-The request volume table lists the amount of requests sent and the amount of bytes downloaded.
+The request volume table lists the number of requests sent and the number of bytes downloaded.
 These values are sampled once per second.
 Higher values mean more requests were processed.
-In the above example, 4.78 MB was downloaded in 1 second in the worst case (slowest 1%).
-Since we only ran for 5 seconds, there are just 5 samples—the Min value and the 1% and 2.5% percentiles are actually all the same sample.
+In the above example, 2.29 MB was downloaded in 10 seconds in the worst case (slowest 1%).
+Since we only ran for 5 seconds, there are just 5 samples—the Min value and the 1% and 2.5% percentiles are all the same sample.
 With longer durations these numbers will differ more.

 When passing the `-l` flag, a third table lists all the latency percentiles recorded by autocannon: